MAE4231 – Research Seminar II: Researcher’s Skills and Professional Communication

 - 80% attendance requirement for the workshop seminars

-- 3 seminar portfolio pieces
+- drafts of the 3 seminar portfolio pieces

-1. The revised NSD Application
+1. The revised NSD application

-2. The revised Introduction of your thesis
+2. The revised introduction of your thesis

-3. The revised Poster.
+3. The revised poster and symposium presentation.

 Submit assignments in Inspera